Rethinking Reverb’s feedback rituals

 This is something to be aware of.
 It does not necessarily facilitate an action.
 Example: #FYI Here’s a related article or learning related to the work

-Improved Clarity: The structured meeting cadence and hashtag system made it easier for designers to understand the feedback they received, reducing ambiguity and making feedback more actionable.
+The new meeting cadence and hashtag system made feedback easier to understand and act on.